mrchrear/Janitorial-Cleaning-Calculator/README.md

-# Janitorial Cleaning Calculator
+# Janitorial Cleaning & Timesheet Calculators

-This project is a single-page web application for generating professional kitchen cleaning quotes.
-All logic lives in `app.js` while the UI is built from `index.html` and `styles.css`.
+This project provides two calculators in a single-page application: the original Kitchen Cleaning Calculator and a new Timesheet Calculator.
+Shared logic lives in `app.js` while each calculator has its own module under `js/`.

 ## Opening the Application